 Things to avoid in a marriage separation

-On what not to do during a separation, here is some handy piece of advice that you must follow, if you are separating from spouse.
+On what not to do during a separation, here is some handy piece of advice that you must follow, if you are separating from your spouse.

 1. Do not publicize the separation

 Staying strong during separation does not come easy.
-Once you are separated from spouse, everyone has something to say about it.
+Once you are separated from your spouse, everyone has something to say about it.
 Maintaining a dignified silence is how to get through separation in marriage.

 The only person’s thoughts and opinions you need at this time are your own.
 In house separation is another way through which couples can minimize the influence of external elements on them.

 When dealing with separation the most important piece of advice that you must always follow is, do not do anything out of spite.

 While grappling with the unexpected turn of events and wondering how to handle separation in marriage, remember, taking action to hurt another person is unhealthy.
 Not only does it make you look bad but you will probably regret it later.